fredhutchio/tfcb/syllabus.md

 -   `at`, `if`, `all` variations

-Class 5/10 Advanced command line (Jesse/Phil)
+Class 5/10 Advanced command line (Jesse/Phil) Oct 11
 =============================================

 -   Customizing command-line using `.bashrc` and `.bash_profile`